Deborah Tramitz Gets Flirty In Lace Lingerie

 Double trouble ✨ good morning ???? ————————————————— Leuteee der Summer Sale mit bis zu 70% läuft immer noch bei @bumbum ???? unter anderem ist auch dieses wunderschöne Unterwäsche Set im Sale, aber auch Gym wear, Sweater und vieles mehr.. also schaut unbedingt noch vorbei, falls ihr es noch nicht getan habt ???? #mirrorpic #girl #photography #goodmorning

-For the upload, Deborah rocked a deep green bra-and-panty combo.
-The bra was made of lace and featured padded triangle-style cups.
+Deborah rocked a deep green bra-and-panty combo.
+The lace bra featured padded triangle-style cups.
 It had a halter design, as well as a thick base that hugged her midriff.
-It boasted a plunging neckline that exposed her cleavage, though it was not so visible as some strands of hair covered the area.
+It boasted a plunging neckline that exposed her cleavage, though her chest was partly covered by some strands of hair.
 She sported a matching pair of bottoms, crafted in lace and silk.
-The waistline accentuated her toned midsection, and the high-cut helped elongate her legs.
-The thong also boasted her round derriere, which delighted many fans.
+The waistline accentuated her toned midsection and the high cut helped elongate her legs.
+The thong also boasted her round derrière, which delighted many fans.

-Deborah left her brunette tresses down and styled straight in the photo, while she sported a different do in the short clip.
+She left her brunette tresses down and styled straight in the photo, though she sported a different ‘do in the short clip.
 She enhanced her beauty with cosmetics.
 She appeared to wear a full-coverage foundation, defined eyebrows, thick black mascara, glowing highlighter, and lipstick.

 In the caption, she greeted her fans in English and wrote something about her underwear in German.
 She shared that her sexy ensemble was from a brand called Bumbum.
-She also mentioned about the online store having a discount.
+She also mentioned that the online store had a discount.

 As of this writing, her recent social media upload garnered more than 18,900 likes and over 350 comments.
-Hundreds of her online admirers flocked to the comments section and wrote adoring messages.
-Most of them expressed their thoughts about her extremely fit body.
-Other followers were left speechless.
-Instead, they opted to use emoji.
+Hundreds of her online admirers wrote adoring messages about her extremely fit body.
+Other followers were left speechless, opting instead to use emoji to express their feelings.

 “Double trouble never looked so beautiful,” one of her fans wrote.

 “Great video!
-It made my day,” another follower gushed.
+It made my day,” gushed another follower.

 “You know you are the hottest girl.
 You are a dynamic woman with a stunning figure,” added a third social media admirer.

-“You look great in that color,” a fourth Instagrammer commented.
+“You look great in that color,” a fourth Instagram user complimented.